 • Landlords will be able to repossess abandoned properties without a court order, after serving a four week warning notice and carrying out investigations.

-I am a current tenant.
 Do I have fewer rights under the Act?

 No, you haven’t lost any rights, in fact you have enhanced rights under an occupation contract.

-I do not agree with the changes or to the term ‘occupation contract, what happens now?
+I do not agree with the changes or to the term ‘occupation contract’, what happens now?

 The changes and the terminology under the Act to include ‘occupation contract’ have been introduced by the Welsh Government.
 As such, unfortunately there is nothing that can be done if you do not agree with the changes.